 There talk was longer and more meandering than needs to be recorded here, not least because Ikah was unable to form his sentences clearly, and because Zama made no attempt to direct him or pin him down, but the outcome was probably never really in doubt: Ikah wanted to leave his duties as a messenger and travel further in the lands under the sky.
 And Zama said:

 “We are not authoritarian, you had only to tell us, which we appreciate, before departing.
-We would not hold you here if it’s your wish to travel more, on new ways: but there’ll always be a home here for you.”
+We would not hold you here if it’s your wish to travel more, on new ways; and there’ll always be a home here for you.”

 So Ikah took the sanction for him having time away, his farewells brief, departing as soon as spring came to the valleys outwith his tribe’s homecave, and pondered there exactly where to go.